schependom/schependom/README.md

 ### ⚡ Beyond Coding

 I'm passionate about living a healthy, active lifestyle.
 My routine revolves around:
-🏃🏽 Running, 🚴🏽‍♂️ Cycling, 🏋🏽 Strength training, 🍌🍝🍞 Fueling for all those activities and 🥑🥜🫒 Cooking delicious and healthy food for a happy gut microbiome & mind 🦠💆🏼
+🏃🏽 Running, 🚴🏽‍♂️ Cycling, 🏊🏻 Swimming, 🏋🏽 Strength training, 🍌🍝🍞 Fueling for all those activities and 🥑🥜🫒 Cooking delicious and healthy food for a happy gut microbiome & mind 🦠💆🏼

 ### 🤝 Let's get in touch!